fedosejev/upload-image-with-jquery-and-express/README.md

-# image-upload-express-mongo
+# Upload image with jQuery, Node.js and Express.js
-Example of how to upload image using Node.js, Express.js, Mongoose and MongoDB.
+Example of how to upload image using jQuery, Node.js and Express.js.

+## Install

+`npm install`

+## Run

+1. `node server/server.js`
+2. `http-server ./client -p 8888`
+3. Open `http://localhost:8888` in a web browser.